kyungjae-lee/engineers-notebook/operating-systems/paging.md

 ### Address Translation & Page Tables

+* When all of a process' pages are loaded into main memory, the **page table** for the process is created an loaded into main memory.

-* Page tables are maintained by the OS for each process.
+* Page tables are maintained by the OS **for each process**.

 * A page table contains the frame location for each page in the process.
 (Each entry: Page#-to-Frame# mapping)